The Instant Pot Lux60 6-in-1: only $49

 I'd also like to recommend an excellent health-minded recipe blog, SkinnyTaste.
 Many of the recipes there are Instant Pot-friendly.

 This particular model is not only a pressure cooker and slow cooker, but also a rice cooker, steamer, warmer and, er, saute-er?
-The only thing it can't do is yogurt; for that you need the 7-in-1 model.
+The only thing it can't do is yogurt; for that you need the seven-in-one model.

-The 6-quart size is good if you have 4-6 people in your household.
+The six-quart size is good if you have 4-6 people in your household.
 (That said, Walmart currently sells the 3-quart version for $10 more, so I say go big even if you don't necessarily need to.)

 We do not have room for one of these in my house, and yet I can't fight the Instant Pot FOMO any longer.